-DECIDED: No FOIA violation was found.Read More
+DECIDED: No FOIA violation occurred as alleged.Read More

 Petitioner alleged that the Town of Blades violated FOIA by improperly charging fees related to his request and by failing to timely post a meeting notice and agenda on its website.

 DECIDED: The Town violated FOIA with respect to its charges for the request, but the Town did not violate FOIA by posting its Town Council meeting notice and agenda on its website three days before the meeting.Read More